Middle school students will compete in Rowan's FIRST LEGO League competition | More

 What do I need to know to help stay healthy while on campus?

 Many new students find that they get more upper respiratory viral infections (colds & coughs) than usual.
 This is due, in part, to changes in eating and sleeping habits, but it is primarily due to your increased exposure to people from many regions of the state, country and world.
 You are being exposed to more viruses and bacteria as you live and eat in close quarters with other students.
 The best prevention is simply washing your hands well before eating and after being with other people.
 Wash hands with soap and warm water and rub hands under water for 15 seconds (long enough to sing "happy birthday").
 Carry alcohol-based gel for times when you can't wash hands.
 Don't touch your hands to your face (especially nose, eyes and mouth).
 Avoid sharing drinks and cigarettes, or playing games that involve kissing people or drinking from a previously used cup (as is common in "drinking games" such as Beer Pong.)
 This sounds like simple advice but it really works!
 If you have chronic health problems, please ask your personal health care provider about getting the flu vaccine.
 We will have a flu clinic on campus in November.
 Other infections are spread by sexual contact and all universities, including Rowan, have students with sexually transmitted infections.
 Condoms help reduce the spread of some but not all sexually transmitted infections, so your safest sex is no sex.
 Always use a condom when having sex, including oral sex.
 Most importantly, avoid alcohol and other substances that may reduce your inhibitions and cloud your judgment in making a healthy choice.
-Condoms are available at the Student Health Center.
+Condoms are available at the Student Health Services.
 And remember, the best party can be a sober party!